narrowin/ot-labs-docs/docs/en/index.md

 ---

-## Today's Slots (Wednesday)

-Refer to the Agenda page for full context and room logistics.

-- 11:10–11:50 — Part 1: Understanding OT Networks & Unfold the OT Network Jungle
-- 12:50–13:30 — Part 2: OT Network Security Monitoring
-- 13:55–14:30 — Part 3: Getting started with OT Network Security Monitoring

-See the [Agenda](agenda.md) for details and links to the lab sections for each part.

----

 ## Pre-Workshop Preparation

 No software installation required.
 The lab runs in the cloud via GitHub Codespaces or locally via DevPod.